Mitochondrial Precursor Proteins in the Cytosol as Major Determinants of Cellular Health

 Introduction

-In vitro import assays governed the experimentation platform of the mitochondrial community, which enabled exquisite breakthroughs in understanding translocation.
-However, these assays are unsuited to elucidate cytosolic reactions.
+In vitro import assays governed the experimentation platform of the mitochondrial community, which enabled exquisite breakthroughs in understanding translocation, but are unsuited to elucidate cytosolic reactions.

-MitoCyto aims to break out of these experimental walls to elucidate the biology of cytosolic precursors.
-This will be achieved with an interdisciplinary research team that leaves the comfort zone of biochemistry to utilize genetic and cell biology approaches.
-The team will also develop novel cutting-edge techniques, including:
+MitoCyto aims to break out of these experimental walls to elucidate the biology of cytosolic precursors with an interdisciplinary research team that leaves the comfort zone of biochemistry to utilize genetic and cell biology approaches.
+The project also develops novel cutting-edge techniques, including:

 1. High throughput approaches